caikit/website/docs/quickstart.md

 - An inference service.
 The proto for this service is `protos/samplelibservice.proto`
 - A training management service.
 The proto for this service is `protos/trainingmanagement.proto`

-You can now proceed to leave the server running and open a new terminal to proceed with next steps to train a model, check its training status and send an inference request to your model.
+You can now leave the server running and open a new terminal to proceed with next steps to train a model, check its training status and send an inference request to your model.

 (To kill the server, press Ctrl + C. This will remove the `protos` directory to clean up.)